Sepik Development Project, Papua New Guinea (PanAust 80 per cent)

-The new approach to the Project focuses on the development of shared-use infrastructure that will support, and in turn be supported by, the mining operation.
+The new approach to the Project focuses on the development of shared-use infrastructure that will support, and in turn be supported by, a hydroelectric facility and mining operation.
 Under this inclusive development model, the Project will be a core component of a transformative nation-building opportunity - the Sepik Development Project.

 The Sepik Development Project contemplates four interdependent projects that together will create a new economic corridor across the Sandaun and East Sepik Provinces:

-The Sepik Development Project will deliver a world-class copper-gold mine and a long-life hydroelectric power facility.
+The Sepik Development Project will deliver a long-life hydroelectric power facility and world-class copper-gold mine.
 These two commercial projects will be enabled by the third party development of an international maritime port, public roads, a regional airport and telecommunication services to establish a new economic corridor in an underdevelopment region of PNG.

 The Sepik Development Project aligns with, and will help realise, the Government of PNG's development plans as outlined in Vision 2050 and the Papua New Guinea Development Strategic Plan 2010-2030 (PNGDSP).
 In particular, it will realise the PNGDSP's 'Border Corridor' by providing important energy, transport and communications infrastructure that supports the integrated approach to mine development.